MeowServer/HintServiceMeow/ReadMe/README_en.md

 ## Installation
 To install this plugin, please
 1. go to the release page and download the newest HintServiceMeow.dll.
 Then, paste it into the plugin folder.
-2. If you are using PluginAPI (The default API), put Harmony.dll into dependencies folder.
+2. If you are using PluginAPI (The default API), put Harmony.dll into the dependencies folder.
 3. Restart your server.

 ## Features
-HintServiceMeow includes following features:
+HintServiceMeow includes the following features:
 #### Hint Adapter
 HintServiceMeow includes a hint adapter that can automatically convert other plugins' hints into HintServiceMeow-compatible Hint.
 This allows people to use any plugin that uses hints, even if they are neither compatible with each other nor with HintServiceMeow.

 ## Developer Features
+#### Hint Functions
+This framework provides methods that allow you to display hints on a specific position on the screen without conflict with other plugins.
 #### Auto text
 An auto-update text in the Hint classes.
 #### Dynamic Hint